Opinion: The cancelled Ramstein meeting is a missed chance for Europe to take the lead on Ukraine

 The recently concluded German-United Kingdom Defense Pact shows that action can be taken where there is will.
 But Europe needs much more than these bilateral agreements, however positive they may be.

 Ukraine desperately needs more help.
-The third winter of war that started in February 2022 is fast approaching, and the situation in Ukraine is getting worse every week.
+The third winter of war that Russian President Vladimir Putin started in is fast approaching, and the situation in Ukraine is getting worse every week.

-The history of Ukrainian aid is one of constant dithering, hesitancy, stalling, and tactics.
+The history of is one of constant dithering, hesitancy, stalling, and tactics.
 When nothing else works, the American president must break the political impasse.

 It would have been nice to add that Germany would also supply Taurus cruise-missiles to Ukraine in order to help destroy the Russian army supply routes into Ukraine.
 France and Great Britain have already supplied cruise missiles that have the range to strike the Russian army’s supplies lines and appear to be prepared to continue down this road.